 You won’t believe the phone call my employee received this morning.
-It seems to have come from about the year 1952.
+Our woman-owned business fielded an inquiry from the year 1952.

 First, let me give you a little background.
 As a female business owner, I don’t think often about the disparity of female to male business owners and the horrible statistics you hear about women making less money.
 I’m too busy running my tour company, Chicago Detours, to be burdened by such things.
 I have better things to do as a small business owner.
 I need to get curious people to join us on our walking and bus tours of interior architecture, Chicago neighborhoods, jazz and blues, and historic bars.
 Regular priorities for me as Executive Director include pulling off our marketing campaigns, reconsidering our competitive strategies, managing a team of tour guides and employees, or just taking out the office trash.